 go on along Van Diemen straat, and cross an inland shipping canal – you will pass this canal several times.

-continue along Hemburg straat: this area was built around the time of the First World War, and includes the architecture of the Amsterdam School.
+continue along Hemburg straat: this area was built around the time of the First World War, with examples of the architecture of the Amsterdam School.

 cross the Oostzaan straat, and pass the most famous of these housing projects: the 1917/1921 block with Post Office designed for housing association Eigen Haard by Michel de Klerk.
-(Under renovation 2016-2017).
+(Under renovation 2016-2017, there may not be much to see).

 stop at the most-photographed feature, the tiled steeple on the left.
-At this point, turn right into the arched entrance of another housing project, Zaanhof.
+At this point, beside nr 334, turn right into the arched entrance of another housing project, Zaanhof.

 inside the arch turn right, along the right-hand side of the enclosed public garden.
 The design of the block was influenced by the English Garden City movement.